PADL/libbrowserid/gss-browserid.md

 ### Response JWT

 The response JSON web token is sent from the acceptor to the initiator.
-In the case of a key successfully being negotiated, it is signed with the shared DH key.
+In the case of a key successfully being negotiated, it is signed with the Context Root Key (CRK).
 The HMAC-SHA256 (HS256) algorithm MUST be supported by implementors of this specification.

+**TBD** it is safe to use the CRK directly or should we use a RFC3961 derived key?

 If a key is unavailable, then the signature is absent and the value of the "alg" header claim is "none".
 No signature verification is required in this